magvtv/69_B-tches/harley-adventure/docs/BRAINSTORM.md

 * **Playful**: More memes, silly games, funny GIFs, quirky challenges.
 * **Love-Tension**: Rewards that are flirty (a hint at something IRL), cheeky dares (“Next round: you cook for me”), or pseudo-“danger” vibes (“You’ve triggered the *Chaos Mode*.
 Good luck surviving me.”).

 ---

-### ⚡ Top-Guy Frame

-You don’t position this as “I built you a website” (too needy).
-Instead:

-* **Your Frame**: “I got bored, so I coded a game.
-You’re the test subject.
-If you rage-quit, I’ll mock you forever.”
-* Keeps you in playful, challenging, *effortless* mode.
-She feels chosen, not like you’re seeking approval.

----